ayonli/cluster-events/README.md

 }
 ```

-The only difference of usage is that *cluster-events*'s EventEmitter requires an
+The only difference of usage is that EventEmitter of *cluster-events* requires
-unique ID to identify the instance among all potential instances, and all other
+an unique ID to identify the instance among all potential instances, and all
-details are just same, however your event will be emitted to all the listeners
+other details are just the same, however your event will be emitted to all the
-in all worker processes.
+listeners in all worker processes.

 ## Limits

 Although this module allows you broadcasting the event, however, because the
 limitation of IPC communication, when you emit an event with some data, you can
 only pass the data that can be serialized via `JSON.stringify()`, any other
-types of data will get lost while transmission (Also, event names only
+types of data will be lost while transmission (Also, event names only
 accept strings with this module).

-So it's your decision to use this module or the traditional NodeJS EventEmitter
+So it's your decision to use this module or the traditional NodeJS EventEmitter,
 based on your needs.